 * With psychosis, you lose touch with reality and may see or hear things that are not actually there.

 What you can do

 Before you start taking Rexulti, your doctor will review your medical history to make sure Rexulti is a safe, effective treatment for you.
 If you have concerns about using Rexulti due to this boxed warning, make sure to talk with your doctor.

-Like other drugs used to treat depression, Rexulti has been shown to increase the risk of suicidal thoughts and behaviors in young adults.
+Like other drugs used to treat depression,* Rexulti has been shown to increase the risk of suicidal thoughts and behaviors in children and young adults.
 This is more likely to occur when you first start taking Rexulti and whenever your dosage is adjusted.